Child Neurology Residency Program

 URMC and the Department of Neurology

 URMC has a long tradition of excellence in education, patient care, and research.
 More than 80 years ago, well- known educator Abraham Flexner’s revolutionary report, Medical Education in the United States and Canada, proposed a vision of university-based medical education that would support the powerful interaction of three distinct but interrelated missions: scientific inquiry, learning, and patient care.
 Flexner chose the University of Rochester as an ideal place for “a medical school of the highest order.”
 The concept of the biopsychosocial approach to medicine was initiated here, and these traditions continue to permeate our institution today.

 The Department of Neurology has a long tradition as a top institution for neurological care and education.
 The department currently has 140 faculty (94 with primary appointments, 16 with joint appointments in various centers, and 19 with secondary appointments from other departments in the institution).
 The Division of Child Neurology was officially established in 1968 with the recruitment of Dr. Frederick Horner, and in the past 15 years, has undergone substantial expansion.
 The division includes 13 primary faculty members, and 10 associated faculty members, all with diverse clinical and research interests.
-In addition, the division has 6 full time nurse practitioners, 2 nurses, a licensed social worker, research coordinators, and numerous excellent supportive staff.
+In addition, the division has 6 full time nurse practitioners, 2 nurses, a licensed social worker, a full time genetic counselor, research coordinators, and numerous excellent supportive staff.
 Our faculty are incredibly down-to-earth, supportive, and are terrific teachers.
 In fact, the department’s faculty wins a large number of teaching awards every year from the medical school – proportionally more than any other department in the institution.
 We prize active learning, autonomy, and flexibility as cornerstones to quality graduate medical education.